6 Tips For How To Stop A Puppy From Chewing

 My Dog Loves To Chew Shoes

 Are shoes your dog’s favorite chew toy?
 Here are some specific tips related to those of you with a “shoe chewer” on your hands.
-If you are prepared to manage your dog’s behavior, you may be able to stop puppy chewing right from the start.
+If you are prepared to manage your dog’s behavior, you may be able to stop your puppy from chewing right from the start.

 We hope these tips have helped stop dogs from chewing all over the world.
-While it may be fun to get new shoes, it’s not fun to spend all your cash on replacing chewed-up shoes.
+While it may be fun to get new shoes and clothes, it’s not fun to spend all your cash on replacing chewed-up shoes and household items.
 If these tips don’t work, you might seek the help of a professional dog trainer.
-And if your dog is prone to chewing, you might consider getting pet insurance to help cover vet expenses should they swallow something they shouldn’t.
-Check out our pet insurance 101 guide to learn more and determine whether pet insurance is worth it for your puppy.
+Both online trainers like Doggy Dan and in-person options are available, so owners and pups are both comfortable.
+Owners can also use apps right on their phones to help with doggy training.

 The information provided through this website should not be used to diagnose or treat a health problem or disease; it is not intended to offer any legal opinion or advice or a substitute for professional safety advice or professional care.
 Please consult your health care provider, attorney, or product manual for professional advice.
 Products and services reviewed are provided by third parties; we are not responsible in any way for them, nor do we guarantee their functionality, utility, safety, or reliability.
 Our content is for educational purposes only.